DataDog/integrations-core/docs/developer/base/prometheus.md

 ### Counter

-A [Prometheus counter](https://prometheus.io/docs/concepts/metric_types/#counter) is cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
+A [Prometheus counter](https://prometheus.io/docs/concepts/metric_types/#counter) is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.

 | Config Option | Value | Datadog Metric Submitted |